dbsec18/dbsec18.github.io/keynote-damiani.markdown

 ### Biography

-Ernesto Damiani is a professor at the Department of Computer Science at Universitta' degli Studi di Milano, where he leads the SEcure Service-oriented Architectures Research (SESAR) Lab.
+Ernesto Damiani is a professor at the Department of Computer Science at Universita' degli Studi di Milano, where he leads the SEcure Service-oriented Architectures Research (SESAR) Lab.
 Ernesto is also the Founding Director of the Center  for  Cyber-Physical Systems at Khalifa University, in the UAE.
 He received a honorary doctorate from Institut